PHP-FFMpeg/PHP-FFMpeg/README.md

 You can optionally pass dimensions as the first two arguments and an array of hex string colors for ffmpeg to use for the waveform, see dedicated documentation below for more information.

-The ouput file MUST use the PNG extension.
+The output file MUST use the PNG extension.

 ```php
 $waveform = $audio->waveform(640, 120, array('#00FF00'));